Find out when you need to pay VAT if you provide holiday accommodation, caravans and camping facilities.

 The freehold sale of a hotel building is also exempt (subject to the option to tax), unless you make the sale less than 3 years after the building was completed, in which case, it is standard-rated.

-For information about opting to tax, see Notice 742A: opting to tax land and buildings.
+For information about opting to tax, see Opting to tax land and buildings (VAT Notice 742A).

-If you are a hotel operator and you sell your business and its assets, you should consider whether the sale meets the conditions for being treated as a VAT free transfer of a business as a going concern.
-See Notice 700/9: transfer of a business as a going concern.
+If you’re a hotel operator and you sell your business and its assets, you should consider whether the sale meets the conditions for being treated as a VAT free transfer of a business as a going concern.
+See Transfer a business as a going concern (VAT Notice 700/9).

 5. Holiday homes

 Holiday accommodation includes, but is not restricted to, any house, flat, chalet, villa, beach hut, tent, caravan or houseboat.
 Accommodation advertised or held out as suitable for holiday or leisure use is always treated as holiday accommodation.
 There may be a restriction under which occupation of the property throughout the year is not permitted, but this will not always be the case.

 Residential accommodation that happens to be situated at a holiday resort is not necessarily holiday accommodation.
 For details of how to treat off-season letting see paragraph 5.6.